ThisWillGoWell/DinoLight/readme.md

 # Basic Background Information
-To start I want to go over some basic background information on the project that most people might not be familiar with, FPGAs and how Video Signals work
+To start I want to go over some basic background information on the project that most people might not be familiar with Leds, FPGAs, and how Video Signals work

 ### FPGAs